Welcome to the Game

 - Reduced risk-taking behaviour in later life

-Mentor is currently running an exciting two-year trial of the Good Behaviour Game to measure its impact in UK primary schools.
+Mentor is currently running the Good Behaviour Game in 32 primary schools across the North of England.

 What schools are saying